AI-Developer-Tools/ai-developer-tools.github.io/docs/assignments/HW3.md

 ### The task

-Write a 500-word essay on a reflection question of your choice from [this Google Sheet](https://docs.google.com/spreadsheets/d/1jbFIpRPp2l5WDNzO1ejfoXdoOZZTX9_hgKl2eSKrtjw/edit?usp=sharing).
+Write a 400-550 word essay on a reflection question of your choice from [this Google Sheet](https://docs.google.com/spreadsheets/d/1jbFIpRPp2l5WDNzO1ejfoXdoOZZTX9_hgKl2eSKrtjw/edit?usp=sharing).
 Up to 3 class members may choose the same reflection question.
 Write your name down in the Sheet next to the question you have chosen.

 Write your essay.